 Example #2: Automated Analytics

-Take Google Analytics for example.
-It has an entire section called “Acquisition” which provides you with info on how your website visitors found you.
+Take Google Analytics, for example.
+It has an entire section called “Acquisition,” which provides information on how your website visitors found you.

 You can see how many visitors come to your site after clicking on a link in search results (organic results), how many people come from links shared on social media, from other websites, from paid ads, and by typing your website directly into search.